obiwanjacobi/Zlang/docs/design.md

 # Design Philosophy

-Modern Language features (Range).
+- Modern Language features (Range, Slice).
-Strong Typed - but easy syntax.
+- Strong Typed - but easy syntax.
 But nothing radically new.
 Should look familiar.

-No hidden memory allocation.
+- No hidden memory allocation.
-No hidden function calls.
+- No hidden function calls.
 Syntax directs thought.
 The way you write it down should match with the underlying model.

-Simple to learn.
+- Simple to learn.
-Minimal number of keywords.
+- Minimal number of keywords.
-Singular meaning (as much as possible) / one way to do things.
+- Singular meaning (as much as possible) / one way to do things.

 Easy to build (parse).